MicrosoftDocs/architecture-center/docs/best-practices/api-implementation.md

 A carefully-designed RESTful web API defines the resources, relationships, and navigation schemes that are accessible to client applications.
 When you implement and deploy a web API, you should consider the physical requirements of the environment hosting the web API and the way in which the web API is constructed rather than the logical structure of the data.
 This guidance focusses on best practices for implementing a web API and publishing it to make it available to client applications.
 Security concerns are described separately in the API Security Guidance document.
 You can find detailed information about web API design in the API Design Guidance document.

 ## Considerations for processing requests
-Once a request from a client application has been successfully routed to a method in a web API, the request must be processed in as efficient manner as possible.

 Consider the following points when you implement the code to handle requests:

 * **GET, PUT, DELETE, HEAD, and PATCH actions should be idempotent**.